-Nike, he learned in February 2014, was making a big push to elevate its data collection, storage and analysis game.
+Nike, he learned, was making a big push to elevate its data collection, storage and analysis game.
 Not only would the Beaverton-based company bring on a collection of BIS interns, it would add a chief information officer to the corporate management team.

 Seguancia had only a few days to get his application materials ready, but he sensed this was the opportunity he’d been eyeing as he chased internship possibilities.

 “You have to swing to hit a home run,” Seguancia said.
 “I swung many a time and struck out.”